I'm not sure I've ever heard 'our'n' before, but I've heard tell.

 It was their’n yesterday, but today it’s our’n.

-other spellings: our’n, ourn, and our one
+variations: our’n, ourn, our one

 ★ Though less common than "his’n" or "your’n," "our’n" follows the same homespun grammar pattern.
 Knowing it rounds out the whole set of Appalachian possessives. ★